-In 1962 he was elected MLA for River Heights, re-elected at a by-election in September 1964, serving as Provincial Secretary and Minister of Public Utilities from 1963 to 1966.
+In 1962 he was elected MLA for River Heights, serving as Provincial Secretary and Minister of Public Utilities from 1963 to 1966.
+He resigned in 1964 over a controversial land transaction but was re-elected at a by-election in September 1964.
 He served as Chairman of a special committee of the Manitoba Legislative Assembly on consumer credit (1966) and Chairman of the Manitoba Centennial Corporation from 1963 until his death.
 He was also Chancellor of Brandon University (1967-1970).

 Birth registration [Maitland Straus Steinkopf], Manitoba Vital Statistics.